vikky225/RestAPITelecomDevopsified/README.md

    docker-compose down
    ```

+Swagger

+GitOps Githubaction Works

 ## Additional Information
-- The application uses PostgreSQL as the database.
+- The application uses PostgreSQL as the database for docker environment
 - The Docker Compose file sets up both the application and the PostgreSQL database.
 - Ensure that the `target` directory is not excluded by `.dockerignore` to include the JAR file in the Docker build context.
+- Locally we are using in memeory Database H2 to test and run all the integration test as well
 ```